 We’ll do most of the work in the browser using JavaScript, so it will work with page builders like Elementor, as well as the built-in Block Editor.
 Just make sure you’re using a custom child theme so you can edit “functions.php”.

-infoThis is a great tutorial for anyone starting to learn PHP and JavaScript for WordPress.
+infoThis is a fun little tutorial for anyone starting to learn PHP and JavaScript for WordPress.

 We’re Going to Make This